Michael Behagen: Late Night Stories

-2000–2020
+2000–2024

 In 2000, Michael Behagen published his first book, in Hebrew, Lullaby.

 In 2004, Michael Behagen began filming The Letter, a documentary film.
 It is actually the story of Michael Behagen himself who documented the process his family had been going through.

-In 2020 he released the feature "Forest".
-A family arriving to a forest, filming a series about the Baal Shem Tov and chopped it's trees.
-Mizmor, the daughter, devastated by the ruin forest, developing a close relationship with a trimmed tree and her parents thinks she lost her mind.

-In 2020 Behagen initiated "ayas", an app for a real-time mutual watching in tv with friends.
+In 2020 Behagen initiated "ayas", an app for a real-time mutual watching in TV with friends.

-Music
+In 2023, Behagen published his book The Partisan's Daughter.
+The novel is set during World War II and follows Machale, a Jewish girl who was given to a Polish family in an attempt to save her from the Nazis.
+When the Polish family tries to get rid of her, she is rescued by Magda, a devout Polish woman who risks her life to save her.
+Magda adopts Machale as her daughter, and they flee together to Warsaw.
+After the war, Aaron, Machale's father, returns from the horrors of war and manages to find her.
+The emotional reunion between the father who survived the Holocaust, the daughter who matured over four years, and the woman who saved her, leads Aaron to make a decision that will irrevocably shatter and upend the lives of all three.

 In 2012 the DVD set of Late night stories distributed by "Hatav Hashmini", included the audio CD "late Night Music", composed by Behagen, arranged and perform by him and by Tal Yaniv.

-In 2013 Behagen released an audio CD Jewish Good Night, Hasidic Nigunim arranged and performed by Behagen.
+In 2013, Behagen released an audio CD Jewish Good Night, featuring Hasidic Nigunim arranged and performed by Behagen.